tgale96/sputnik/README.md

-# Sputnik
+# NOTE

-Sputnik is a library of sparse linear algebra kernels and utilities for deep learning.
+This repository is a hard-fork of [Sputnik](https://github.com/google-research/sputnik) that has been extended with block-sparse matrix multiplication kernels.
+It is in the process of being simplified to remove the majority of Sputnik code.
+The following is copied from Sputnik, with an updated citation for the new block-sparse kernels.

 ## Build